We are currently experiencing technical issues with our telephone, please contact us here if you require assistance.

 Recognizing Both the Gifts and the Hurdles

 Support systems at home and at school can help children develop stronger communication skills, manage behavioural challenges, and improve academic performance.
-Programs in both public schools and private schools increasingly recognize that gifted children with ASD need opportunities that honour their strengths while addressing any special needs.
+Programs in both public and private schools increasingly recognize that gifted children with ASD need flexible learning environments, specialized programs, and Individualized Education Plans (IEPs) that honour their strengths while addressing any special needs.

 Building the Right Support Systems